 AOR™ guarantees that no ingredients not listed on the label have been added to the product.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal by product.

-Take 1 capsule three times daily on an empty stomach, or as directed by a qualified health care practitioner.
+Take one capsule three times daily on an empty stomach, or as directed by a qualified health care practitioner.

 For occasional use only.
-Consult a health care practitioner for use beyond 2 weeks, if symptoms persist or worsen, if you have diabetes mellitus or Crohn’s disease or are taking hypoglycemic or hypolipidemic agents.
+Consult a health care practitioner for use beyond two weeks, if symptoms persist or worsen, if you have diabetes mellitus or Crohn’s disease or are taking hypoglycemic or hypolipidemic agents.
 Do not use if pregnant or breastfeeding or if you have an allergy to Anacardiaceae family plants (eg. pistachios).
 Discontinue use if hypersensitivity (eg. allergy) occurs.

 - Ulcers (peptic and gastric)